Updated on July 3, 2021

 a) Vitamin B Complex.
 Vitamin B6, B12 and folic acid work together with iron to prevent anaemia.
 The other vitamin B components such as thiamine, riboflavin, pantothenic acid and niacin help your body convert foods into energy more efficiently.

 b) Iron.
-Iron works with Vitamin B complex to prevent anaemia.
+The iron works with Vitamin B complex to prevent anaemia.

 c) Vitamin D & Calcium.
 Vitamin D and Calcium help to maintain bone density and bone strength.